opencog/sensory/examples/README.md

 * `file-write.scm` -- Stream Atoms/Values to a file.
 * `xterm-io.scm` -- Stream Atoms/Values fomr/to an interactive terminal.
 * `irc-api.scm` -- Demo of connecting to IRC and interacting.
+* `filesys.scm` -- Navigate and explore the filesystem.

 ### Agent demos
 Examples showing how prototype agents can be built up in Atomese.